Students: Undergrad to PhD

 What the Population and Evolutionary Genomics (PEG) lab is looking for:

-I’m recruiting students to take part in either of the two research lines at the PEG lab.
+I’m recruiting students to take part in either of the three research lines at the PEG lab.
 Both projects require the involvement of highly motivated and creative students.
 The desired background is in computational genomics with basic programming skills (e.g. perl, python, R) and basic molecular lab experience.
 Candidates with a background in anthropology and/or archaeology with wet lab experience are also encouraged to apply.
 In principle both projects contemplate the involvement of one PhD student each, however it is possible to assign short (6 months – 1 year) mini-projects to undergrad students with programming skills.
 For undergraduate dissertation projects a one-year commitment is desired.

 What will students learn at the PEG lab: